therneau/survival/README.md

 The noweb/Makefile may not be appropriate for all systems as I only test on linux.
 There should also be a configure.win file, but I never use MS-Windows so have not the tools to create and test it.
-This is an area where contributions to make the process more univeral would be welcome.
+This is an area where contributions to make the process more universal would be welcome.
  2. Before submission to CRAN, I run the make process myself and then remove the configure file.
 This ensures that the package as downloaded from CRAN works on all architectures.